fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 -rw-r--r-- 1 root   root    308 Dec  7 14:15 users.conf
 ```

-These can be very helpful if you want to get an insight into the structure of the configuration files.
-However, since we want to create our own files and structure here, these files are not needed for this lab.
+The samples can be very helpful if you want to gain an insight into the structure of the configuration files.
+However, as we want to set up our own files here, the sample files are not required for our codelab.
+Let's start from scratch.

 ### How to backup